- How are oral cavity and oropharyngeal cancers treated?

 - Low blood counts

-Chemo can affect the blood-producing cells of the bone marrow, leading to low blood counts.
+Chemo can affect the blood-producing cells of the bone marrow, leading to low blood cell counts.
 This can lead to:

 - Increased chance of infections (due to low white blood cell counts)